 Neuropathy means “disease or abnormality of the nervous system”

 Peripheral nerve cells have three main parts: Cell body, axons, and dendrites (nerve/muscle junction).
 Any part of the nerve can be affected, but damage to axons is most common.
 The axon transmits signals between nerve cells or nerve cell to muscle.
 Most axons are surrounded by a substance call myelin, which facilitates signal transmission.

 There are two types of symptoms associated with neuropathy -

-There are two types of neuropathy symptoms - negative and positive.
-Negative signs, which come first, are when damage to the nervous system brings about a LOSS of a particular function.
+Negative symptoms often come first.
+These signal damage to the nervous system has occurred and brings about a LOSS of a particular function.
 For example, loss of reflexes, loss of strength, and loss of sensation like light touch.
 These are rarely detectable to the patient because the brain makes up the difference in these losses.

 17 Davis Blvd.
 Suite 304